AdamSobieski/Narratology/Content/Automata.md

 For developer convenience, default implementations of automaton navigators can be provided.

-## Navigators Carrying Data
+## Navigators Carrying Objects or Data

-Automaton navigators could carry data or objects.
+Automaton navigators could carry objects or data.
 For example, they could provide readonly interfaces for stacks, queues, expando objects, or knowledge graphs.

 Towards delivering these capabilities, firstly, `INavigator` could provide a dictionary to return an object for each current state.